Market Segmentation 101: The Basics

 Is your goal to increase revenue from your most loyal customers across a specific product line?
 Is your aim to create brand awareness for most likely new customers by learning where best to reach them?
 Do you aim to understand a particular segment’s shopping habits in order to increase purchase frequency from occasional clients?
 Or do you want to know how all of your segments would respond to a new product idea or message?

-Based on your segmentation results, you can select a few specific segments to activate for further in-depth research and target them with quant and/or qual studies that will help you answer your questions
+Based on your segmentation results, you can select a few specific segments to activate for further in-depth research and target them with quant and/or qual studies that will help you answer your questions.

-How Segmentation is Done: Art & Science
+How It’s Done: Art & Science

-Segmentation studies are a perfect mix of art and science- study design is truly an art, while analysis relies on state-of-the art data science.
+Segmentation studies are a perfect mix of art and science- study design is truly an art, while analysis relies on state-of-the-art data science.

-Segmentation studies usually begin with identifying the attributes that describe the range of product experiences, category attitudes, functional and emotional benefits, and brand perceptions, and developing them into a succinct, consumer friendly survey.
+Segmentation studies usually begin with identifying the attributes that describe the range of product experiences, category attitudes, functional and emotional benefits, and brand perceptions, and developing them into a succinct, consumer-friendly survey.
 That’s art.

 After the survey is fielded, researchers use statistical cluster analysis to divide the respondents into segments of consumers that share profiles or preferences.
 Sometimes, machine learning and other algorithmic technology is used to assist with the cluster analysis.
 That’s science.